 In the case of authorized user accounts, the creditor only holds the primary account holder responsible for the debt.
 However, non-payment on the account could affect the authorized user’s credit history since the account is listed on their credit report as well.
 A simple phone call can resolve authorized user issues.

 To protect your credit, you may choose to pay off the debts yourself and go back to court to have your ex-spouse repay you.
 This might be expensive, but it’s the alternative to losing your good credit.
 Realize that if you pay off those debts, you may never get the money back from your ex-spouse, even with a court order.
-Alternatively, you can file for bankruptcy but consider it carefully since bankruptcy remains on your credit report for 10 years.
+Alternatively, you can file for bankruptcy but consider it carefully since bankruptcy remains on your credit report for up to 10 years.